 About this Guide

 This guide is written for CASA 5.7 and uses Python 2.
-The same functionality in implemented in Python 3 using CASA 6.1 at First Look at Imaging CASA 6.
+For the most recent CASA version, using python 3 see First Look at Imaging CASA 6.

 The purpose of this tutorial is to provide a first look at imaging ALMA data for those new to CASA.